 Development and Future of Marketing Measurement

-Since GDPR came into effect in May 2018 user journey tracking is on a decline and tracking all users on websites and mobile apps has become increasingly difficult.
-In addition, big companies such as Apple and Google restricted tracking across websites through prohibiting 3rd party cookie tracking and Apple single handedly killed user journey tracking on mobile devices with their iOS14.5 update.
+Since GDPR came into effect in May 2018, user journey tracking has been on the decline, and tracking all users on websites and mobile apps has become increasingly difficult.
+In addition, big companies such as Apple and Google restricted tracking across websites by prohibiting third-party cookie tracking, and Apple single-handedly killed user journey tracking on mobile devices with their iOS 14.5 update.

 These restrictions initiated a kind of rethinking among marketing managers.
-On the one side performance marketing became more aware of the limitations of user journey tracking while in parallel realizing that the frameworks they used to work with weren't a realistic model of how marketing actually worked: Only including trackable touchpoints (e.g. Google Ads, Retargeting or Affiliate Marketing) in the calculation of CPO or ROAS is similar to pretending that those are the only causes of orders or revenues of an organization.
-So in some way performance marketing was living the lie that all conversion or revenue is only caused by performance marketing, neglecting all other effects, such as branding or offline marketing.
+On the one hand, performance marketing became more aware of the limitations of user journey tracking while, in parallel, realizing that the frameworks they used to work with weren't a realistic model of how marketing actually worked.
+Only including trackable touchpoints (e.g., Google Ads, retargeting, or affiliate marketing) in the calculation of CPO or ROAS is similar to pretending that those are the only causes of orders or revenues for an organization.
+So in some way, performance marketing was living the lie that all conversion or revenue was only caused by performance marketing, neglecting all other effects, such as branding or offline marketing.

-Another factor motivating marketers to prioritise their branding activities is to lessen the dependency on the typical performance marketing channels and in particular Google Search Ads.
-Ever increasing competition and higher click prices can easily lead to a race to the bottom in terms of performance and efficiency.
-Specifically for D2C brands an effective way to differentiate and to survive this performance battle is to increase brand awareness and focus on the upper funnel.
-Users with a higher brand awareness will result amongst others in higher click through rates, increasing rankings and decreasing click prices.
+Another factor motivating marketers to prioritise their branding activities is to lessen their dependency on the typical performance marketing channels, in particular Google Search Ads.
+Ever-increasing competition and higher click prices can easily lead to a race to the bottom in terms of performance and efficiency.
+Specifically for D2C brands, an effective way to differentiate and survive this performance battle is to increase brand awareness and focus on the upper funnel.
+Users with higher brand awareness will result amongst others in higher click through rates, increasing rankings and decreasing click prices.

 Adidas courageously published the finding of an econometric modeling through which they found out that they had allocated too much budget to performance marketing channels in relation to the measured sales (77% of marketing budget but only 35% of sales) compared to their branding activities (25% of marketing budget but 65% of sales).